Anushilan Samiti: Communism in India

 Through the 1920s and 1930s, many members of the Samiti began identifying with Communism and leftist ideologies.
 Many of them studied Marxist–Leninist literature while serving long jail sentences.
 A minority section broke away from the Anushilan movement and joined the Communist Consolidation, and later the Communist Party of India.
 Former Jugantar leader Narendranath Bhattacharya, now known as M. N. Roy, became an influential member of the Communist International, helping to found the Communist Party of India.
 The majority of the Anushilanite Marxists hesitated to join the Communist Party.
 Instead, they joined the Congress Socialist Party (CSP), but kept a separate identity within the party as the Revolutionary Socialist Party (RSP).
 The RSP held a strong influence in parts of Bengal.
 The party sent two parliamentarians to the 1952 Lok Sabha elections, both previously Samiti members.
-In 1969, RSP sympathizers in East Pakistan formed the Shramik Krishak Samajbadi Dal (SKSD).
+In 1969, RSP sympathisers in East Pakistan formed the Shramik Krishak Samajbadi Dal (SKSD).
 RSP and SKSD have maintained close ties ever since.
 The RSP is currently a minor partner in the Left Front, which ruled the Indian state of West Bengal for 34 uninterrupted years.
 It also holds influence in South India, notably in parts of Kerala.
 The SUCI, another left-wing party with a presence in Bengal, was founded in 1948 by Anushilan members.